Fast-Travel-Games/loot-locker-unreal-admin-sdk/README.md

 ## Installation

-For a more detailed guide on installation, please see our [User Documentation](https://docs.lootlocker.com/getting-started/unreal-tutorials/getting-started-with-unreal)
+For a more detailed guide on installation, please see LootLockers [User Documentation](https://docs.lootlocker.com/getting-started/unreal-tutorials/getting-started-with-unreal).
+This Admin SDK is very similar to the Game and Server SDK.

 1. Clone this repo
 2. Copy the LootLockerAdminSDK folder.